Turnaround physics beyond spherical symmetry: Discussion and conclusions

 Since the turnaround sphere is a sphere of unstable equilibrium, it marks the upper bound on the radius of any (spherical) bound structure.
 Because of the instability, a spherical bound structure with radius equal to the turnaround radius will not occur in nature.
 The turnaround radius is presented correctly in the literature as marking the upper limit to the largest possible size of a bound spherical structure.

 Realistic structures in the sky, however, are not spherical nor approximately spherical.
-This fact is a challenge for observational astronomers attempting to identify the turnaround surface from observations of bound cosmic structures.
+This fact is a challenge for astronomers attempting to identify the turnaround surface from observations of bound cosmic structures.
 This observational challenge is, of course, more complicated if one does not know what a turnaround surface is from the theoretical point of view.
 This is the gap addressed in the previous sections.

 In the absence of spherical symmetry, the ``size'' of an asymmetric bound structure, or cluster, may be defined operationally in various ways.
 Each one of them will have advantages and disadvantages and will be somehow questionable.
 However, it is more important to focus on the {\it turnaround surface} and to identify it, rather than discussing its ``size''.
-Here we have identified the turnaround surface with an equipotential surface of the metric perturbation potential $\Phi$ satisfying the special property that dust particles initially sitting on this (non-spherical) surface with zero velocity with respect to it, will remain on it as this surface evolves in time.
+Here we have identified the turnaround surface with an equipotential surface of the metric perturbation potential $\Phi$ satisfying a special property: dust particles initially sitting on this (non-spherical) surface with zero velocity with respect to it (and with the property that the gravitational acceleration due to the local mass distribution balances exactly the cosmic acceleration), will remain on it as this surface evolves in time.
 This definition is completely general and seems to be the correct generalization of turnaround sphere.
 Then, the turnaround radius no longer exists\footnote{A ``turnaround size'' could be defined, for example, as $\ell_T = \sqrt{{\cal A}_T}$, where ${\cal A}_T$ is the area of the turnaround surface defined above.
 In scalar-tensor gravity, this definition introduces the second potential $\Phi$ (in addition to $\Psi$) in $\ell_T$.} and the ``size'' of the critical turnaround surface ceases to play a primary role in the discussion of turnaround physics.

 The application of our characterization of turnaround surface to small deviations from spherical symmetry reproduces the previous result of Ref.~\cite{Turnandrea1}, which was obtained with a completely different method (the splitting of the Hawking mass contained in the turnaround surface into local and cosmological parts \cite{usJCAP}).
 Further applications to realistic situations will be presented in the future.